HauLamThu/Bank-Customer-Churn-Prediction/README.md

-# Bank-Customer-Churn-Prediction
+# Bank-Customer-Churn-Prediction-with-Deployment

-This project aims to predict whether a bank customer is likely to churn (leave the bank) based on their profile and activity data.
-The goal is to help financial institutions proactively identify at-risk customers and improve customer retention strategies.
+This project predicts whether a bank customer will leave (churn) based on their personal and account information.
+It helps banks identify at-risk customers and take early action to retain them.
+The app is built with Streamlit, containerized using Docker, and deployed on AWS (ECR & ECS) for demonstration.

 Link to my Kaggle notebook: https://www.kaggle.com/code/haulam234/bank-customer-churn-prediction